 The building is fixed up as an establishment called "Sexy Vixens" in Quentin Tarantino's "Once Upon a Time in Hollywood" (Sony, 2019).
 Thanks to Ovidi D. for the photo.
 The film stars Leo DiCaprio and his friend Brad Pitt as an actor and stuntman trying to get work in the business in 1969.
 The Manson murder case also figures into the plot as the guys live next door to Sharon Tate, played by Margot Robbie.
 See the Historic L.A.
 Theatres in Movies pages for more photos of this building being redecorated as well as action at the Vine, Pantages, Ritz/Pussycat, Vogue, Cinerama Dome, Earl Carroll, Bruin and Fox Westwood Village theatres.

 The Cave, dressed up as "Hollywood Show World," is seen in Ti West's "MaXXXine" (A24, 2024).
-This detail from an A24 photo by Justin Lubin appeared with Katie Walsh's review of the film in the L.A.
+This image of Mia Goth and Halsey from an A24 photo by Justin Lubin appeared with Katie Walsh's review of the film in the L.A.
 Times.
-It's a horror film set in the 1980s that follows Mia Goth after she survives a bloody incident and tries to become a Hollywood star.
+It's a horror film set in the 1980s that follows Mia after she survives a bloody incident and tries to become a Hollywood star.
 Also featured are Michelle Monaghan, Giancarlo Esposito, Elizabeth Debicki, Kevin Bacon, Lily Collins and Bobby Canavale.
+The cinematography was by Eliot Rockett.
 See the Historic L.A.
-Theatres in Movies post for more about the film.
+Theatres in Movies post for more shots at the Cave plus views of the Vine, Warner and Chinese from the film as well as during the shoot.

 More information: See the Vine Theatre page here on this site for additional photos.
 There's a page about the Cave/Deja Vu on the Cinema Treasures site.